circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 * Any member of an organization can publish dev orbs in namespaces.

+* Organization administrators can promote any dev orb to be a semantically versioned production orb.

 ##### Development and Production Orb Retention and Mutability Characteristics

 * Dev orbs are mutable and expire.
 Anyone can overwrite any development orb who is a member of the organization that owns the namespace in which that orb is published.

 * Production orbs are immutable and long-lived.
 Once you publish a production orb at a given semantic version you may not change the content of that orb at that version.
-To change the content of a production orb you must publish a new version.
-CircleCI generally recommends using the ```orb publish increment``` and/or the ```orb publish promote``` commands in the ```circleci``` CLI when publishing orbs to production.
+To change the content of a production orb you must publish a new version with a unique version number.
+It is best practice to use the ```orb publish increment``` and/or the ```orb publish promote``` commands in the ```circleci``` CLI when publishing orbs to production.

 ##### Development and Production Orbs Versioning Semantics